We LISTEN to music, right?

 Metal bands like Motley Crue took the ball and ran with it in a different way, using women in a slutty, demeaning manner that turned on some people but alienated many others.
 “The videos were poppy, and silly, and we got a kick out of them,” said Holly.
 “But then they got sexist and kind of gross, and we were turned off by that side of it.”

-In 1985, the british band Dire Straits went so far as to use guest vocalist Sting singing the ad tag line “I want my MTV” in its #1 single, “Money for Nothing.”
+The british band Dire Straits went so far as to use guest vocalist Sting singing the ad tag line “I want my MTV” in its #1 single, “Money for Nothing.”
 The song’s lyrics daringly featured two working class stiffs sitting in a pub watching MTV and grudgingly referring to the rock musician this way: “That little faggot is a millionaire.”

 By 1984, the budget for videos went from $50,000 to well over $500,000, and eventually, $1 million.
 Everyone wanted to emulate Jackson’s “Thriller,” even if their work didn’t deserve that kind of expenditure.
 No one wanted to watch four guys singing into microphones anymore.
 There had to be a grand concept, with half-naked women, flamboyant fashion, artsy lighting, or serious choreography, or all of the above.
 The music was almost an afterthought.